 To see the cue lists in a workspace, and to add or remove cue lists, open the sidebar by choosing Lists / Carts & Active Cues from the View menu, or by using the keyboard shortcut ⇧⌘L, or by clicking on the list button on the right side of the workspace window footer.
 The sidebar has two tabs; the left tab shows cue lists (and cue carts too, but we're talking about cue lists right now.)

-You can create a new cue list by clicking on the New List button, and you can delete a list by selecting it and then clicking on the Delete Cue List button.
+You can create a new cue list by clicking on the New List button.
+You can delete a list by selecting it and choosing Delete from the Edit menu or by using the keyboard shortcut ⌘⌫ (delete).

 Note: deleting a cue list deletes all the cues within that list too.
 Be careful!
 But also, rest easy knowing that you can Undo cue list deletion.